How to Choose the Best Antarctica Cruise & What You Can Expect

 In addition to this, many cruises provide the opportunity for passengers to explore Antarctica up close via sea and land excursions.
 And, of course, we can’t forget about the amazingly scenic views and vantage points that cruise ships provide from the open water.

-Here’s a more in-depth look at my experience aboard a cruise to Antarctica, and what you can expect from the moment you leave Ushuaia until your final days returning from the snow covered landscape.
+Here’s a more in-depth look at my experience aboard a cruise to Antarctica and what you can expect from the moment you leave Ushuaia until your final days returning from the snow covered landscape.

-What is the Ship Like when cruising to Antarctica
+What is the Ship Like When Cruising to Antarctica?

-When heading to Antarctica there are alot of options for the size and style of the ship, ranging from intimate small ship cruises with less than 100 passengers to huge mega ships that won’t allow you to disembark on the continent itself.
-I was aboard the Ocean Albatros, an expedition style ship that at its max holds just under 200 passengers.
+When heading to Antarctica, there are a lot of options for the size and style of the ship—ranging from intimate small ship cruises with less than 100 passengers to huge mega ships that won’t allow you to disembark on the continent itself.
+I was aboard the Ocean Albatros, an expedition style ship that, at its max, holds just under 200 passengers.

 Leaving Ushuaia and Cruising Across the Drake Passage